jaumebonet/FunFolDesTutorial/scenarios/nobinder/onesegment/README.md

 sdiff simple_run.xml bigger_run.xml
 sdiff simple_run.xml smaller_run.xml
 ```
-Be aware that this scripts, as they are here, will provide _two_ __RMSD__ values: one just after the __NubInitioMover__ has finalized folding (this is used for the internal filter of the mover) and another at the end of the design process.
+Be aware that this scripts, as they are here, will provide _three_ __RMSD__ values: one just after the __NubInitioMover__ has finalized folding (this is used for the internal filter of the mover), another at the end of the design process that describes how much the final design matches with the starting template and a third one that describes the difference (drift) between the structure just after __NubInitioMover__ and the final design.

 ## Same Size insertion (simple_run)